 Are There Risks or Side Effects?

-Iron absorption: Tannins in tea can reduce iron absorption when consumed with meals.
+Iron absorption – Tannins can reduce iron uptake if consumed with meals

 Avoid sweetened or bottled versions